Last updated on 16 October 2020

 - Endometriomas.
 Endometriomas are cysts caused by endometriosis.
 These ovarian cysts may be associated with fertility problems.

-- Ovarian cysts resulting from polycystic ovary syndrome.
-Polycystic ovary syndrome (PCOS) is a condition marked by many small cysts on your ovaries, irregular periods and high levels of certain hormones.
-PCOS is associated with irregular ovulation, which may contribute to problems with fertility in some women.
+- Ovarian cysts resulting from ovulation disorders.
+Polycystic ovary syndrome (PCOS) is a condition marked by irregular ovulation and high levels of certain hormones.
+PCOS is associated with irregular menstrual cycles, which may contribute to problems with fertility in some women.

 Treating ovarian cysts